theopn/dotfiles/README.md

 - Handmade statusline

 ## NeoVim
-NeoVim is my IDE for C, Lua, and development in other languages.
+NeoVim is my IDE for C, Lua, Python, and other languages.
 Plug-ins are managed by Packer.
 - TokyoNight theme
 - Lualine
 - Treesitter and NvimTree